Colour trade mark: Aesthetical functionality bar

 In addition to the functionality bar, the colour cannot have an aesthetically functional purpose in order to be registrable or protected.
 In Brunswick Corp. v.
 British Seagull, for example, the United States Patents and Trademark Office's Trademark Trial and Appeal Board held that the black colour was not registrable for outboard motors:

-"[A]lthough the color black is not functional in the sense that it makes these engines work better, or that it makes them easier or less expensive to manufacture, black is more desirable from the perspective of prospective purchasers because it is color compatible with a wider variety of boat colors and because objects colored black appear smaller than they do when they are painted other lighter or brighter colors.
-The evidence shows that people who buy outboard motors for boats like the colors of the motors to be harmonious with the colors of their vessels, and that they also find it desirable under some circumstances to reduce the perception of the size of the motors in proportion to the boats."
-British Seagull Ltd. v.
-Brunswick Corp., 28 USPQ 2d 1197, 1199 (1993).

 Even though there is no direct function for the colour black in this case, protection was denied under the argument that consumers prefer it for aesthetic purposes.

 A similar judgement was entered in Deere & Co. v.
 Farmhand.
 Deere & Co. tried to establish exclusive use of its John Deere green colour as a trademark, in order to enjoin Farmhand from applying it to its products.
 Although the John Deere green colour does not provide any specific function to the good to which it is applied, the United States District Court for S.D.
 Iowa "found that farmers prefer to match their loaders to their tractor".
-Deere & Co. v.
-Farmhand, Inc., 560 F. Supp.
-85, 98 (U.S. Dist.
-Court S.D.
-Iowa, 1982).
 Therefore, if Deere & Co. were awarded exclusive use of the John Deere green, its competitors would be disadvantaged by reasons unrelated to the functional quality or price of its products.